IRNAS/vitaprint-hardware/01_Bill_of_materials.md

  - Thermistor (read how to calibrate your own thermistor in the Calibration section)
  - 40W ceramic heater for 3D printers
  - 24V DC power supply
  - In our iteration we used PID thermoregulation algorithm (parameters need to be tuned by the user, depending on the control setup).
+Other temperature control systems can also be applied with this given hardware (relay switchin etc.).